mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="1877" height="533" alt="image" src="https://github.com/user-attachments/assets/2807e110-ce0f-4d02-a501-15c0f3ed876f" />

-As an external IP, 40.80.148.42, had the highest volume in the search results, it might be the attacker's IP that did the vulnerability scan.
+As an external IP, 40.80.148.42, had the highest volume in the search results, it appeared to be the attacker's IP that did the vulnerability scan.
 The information could be analyzed again in stream:http sourcetype as it was the main log source.

 ```